grabbiel/h1b-sponsor-check/README.md

 In this repository you will find all the source code used by the extension.
 Commits are welcomed, and pull requests are encouraged.
 This extension is not-for-profit, as we believe the international student community deserves this tool.

-Features in progress:
+Features currently in the making:
 - **ETL pipeline connecting to DynamoDB** instance to enhance the textual analysis capabalities of the extension, and later predict sponsoring faster.
-- **Donation checkout system** for whomever might wish to contribute the development team.
+- **Donation checkout system** for whomever might wish to contribute to the development team.
-- **Core functionalities working in Indeed and Glassdoor**
+- Core functionalities working **in Indeed and Glassdoor**.
+- Analytics dashboard for user experience enhancement.